Dr. Sutherland brought biodynamics to us 70 years ago, which is a story of love’s journey that never ends.

 Practice in that way, but understand that it is not biodynamic.

-Why do I say that?
+Why do I say it is not biodynamic?
 First, the cranial wave, that Sutherland originally called the cranial rhythmic impulse, is, as the name implies, an impulse of the nervous system that modulates the rate and quality of the cranial rhythm in response to stress.
-The cranial wave is not a fractal tide, it is a digital compensation holographically etched into the tissues, which is created when the fractals are modified by the nervous system’s reaction to stress.
-Much like how a vinyl record is made that records a symphony.
+The cranial wave is not a fractal tide, it is a digital compensation that is holographically etched into the tissues, which is created when the fractals are modified by the nervous system’s reaction to stress.

-Second, the cranial wave radiates crude electro-charged digital signals that cancel out the delicate fractal expressions of the tides in the affected areas of the body.
+Second, the cranial wave radiates electro-charged digital signals that are so crude that it cancels out the delicate fractal expressions of the tides in the affected areas of the body.
 Nervous system activity collapses the whole-body field of primary respiration, leaving an empty void inside the client’s inner subtle body system.

 Finally, and most importantly, if you wait in non-doing without expecting cranial wave patterns, the cranial wave will not appear.
 Instead, neutral arises as a whole body stillness out of which primary respiration breathes the forces of life, body-wide.

-Therefore, if you orient to the nervous system, expect tides to appear, or visualize primary respiration, those efferent activities lay down inertial tracks of false fulcra that add to the fossilized record of the past that is already entombed in the ground substance.
+Therefore, if you orient to the nervous system, expect tides to appear, or if you visualize primary respiration that efferent activity will lay down inertial tracks of false fulcra that add to the fossilized record of the past that is already entombed in the ground substance.
 The result is increased dysfunction, symptoms, and disease, ... all of which accelerates the onset of death.
-Cranial wave, being the fossilized record of the past is an inertial empty void, it is not the motion present, nor is it an expression of the dynamic fractal field of life, which is primary respiration.
+Cranial wave, being the fossilized record of the past is an inertial empty void; it is not the motion present, nor is it an expression of the dynamic fractal field of life as primary respiration.

-The door to primary respiration is to wait in stillness without expecting any motions - and that includes not expecting tides or visualizing primary respiration.
+The door to primary respiration is be still and wait without expecting any motions - and that includes not expecting tides or visualizing primary respiration.
 When neutral arrives, as a whole body stillness, it will ignite whole-body primary respiration - the fluid tide, the first expression in the biodynamic field.

 The Term "Mid-tide" is Misleading

-I take offense at the term “mid-tide” as a re-labeling Sutherland's original term fluid tide, the first biodynamic tide.
+I take offense at the term “mid-tide” which is a re-labeling of Sutherland's original term fluid tide, the first biodynamic tide.
 "Mid-tide” implies that the cranial wave is the first tide, and it is not a tide.

 When you expect cranial wave or a tide, it will leave false fulcra, the inertial forces of death, in a client that turns the ground substance from a liquid to a gel.
 Gelled ground substance emits digital electro-charged cranial wave patterns.
 Gelled ground substance cannot transmit fractal instructions, which when liquid can convey healthy function that emanates from the whole body primary respiration to all the cells.
 ANY Expectation is efferent, WHICH depletes cellular vitality and can lead to symptoms that become disease.
 Death draws that much closer.
 This is why Sutherland asks us to trust the tide.

-Here is a letter from a biodynamic cranial osteopath clarifying that a biodynamic practitioner uses no efference:
+Here is a letter from a biodynamic cranial osteopath clarifying fo me that as a biodynamic practitioner he uses zero efference: